ben-wilson-github/bw_tools/docs/tool_documentation/layout.rst

 Node Count Warning
 ^^^^^^^^^^^^^^^^^^
-Whether or not to prompt the user if more node than the given threshold is selected when running the tool.
+Whether or not to prompt the user if more node than the given threshold are selected when running the tool.
 This is helpful to alert the user that the tool could potentially take some time to run.

 Snap To Grid